daycry/restserver/README.md

 ## INPUT BODY

-The body of petition is `json` by defult, but you can change it.
+The body of petition is `json` by default, but you can change it.

 ```
 Content-Type: application/json